 Call for Papers -- 2021 Junior Scholars Colloquium

-We are pleased to announce a Call for Papers for our eighth annual Junior Scholars Colloquium, which is scheduled for June 26-27, 2020 at the Westin Annapolis Hotel in Annapolis, Maryland, public health and safety permitting.
+We are pleased to announce a Call for Papers for our ninth annual Junior Scholars Colloquium, which is scheduled for June 25-26, 2021 at the Westin Annapolis Hotel in Annapolis, Maryland, public health and safety permitting.
 The Junior Scholars Colloquium provides eight junior faculty members (as defined in the submission criteria below) with the opportunity to present competitively selected, unpublished papers and receive comments from more senior faculty members to help improve their scholarship.

 The 2021 Junior Scholars Colloquium will take place over the course of two days in an environment conducive to both scholarly reflection and convivial discussion.
 The days will be divided into four two-hour sessions, during which each junior scholar will have twelve minutes to present his or her paper, followed by ten minutes for comments from an assigned faculty commentator and approximately forty minutes of general group discussion.
 All participants and commentators will be expected to be present for the entire conference and to familiarize themselves with all papers being presented.
 Lodging and meals will be provided, and travel expenses (e.g., economy flight, ground transport) will be reimbursed.

 A junior faculty member whose paper is selected for the colloquium will be expected to participate as a junior scholar and will receive a prize of $1,000.

 -Submissions are limited to unpublished papers by junior faculty, meaning tenure-track law faculty who have been teaching for no more than 10 years.
 Aspiring scholars who have not yet obtained their first tenure-track appointments, including teaching or other fellows and visiting assistant professors, are also welcome to submit papers for consideration.